-- How much design detail does an owner need before giving the greenlight to begin construction?
+- How much design detail does an owner need before giving the green light to begin construction?

-- Which drawings and to what level of specification are required by the builder and architect to begin?
+- Which drawings and to what level of the specification are required by the builder and architect to begin?

 To fully understand the importance of design detailing, it’s important to recognize two key points:

-- In the world of commercial construction, when the owner wants a permanent building, the builder or architect needs to fully design (draw) and engineer the specifications before building commences.
+- In the world of commercial construction, when the owner wants a permanent building, the builder or architect needs to fully design (draw) and engineer the specifications before the building commences.

 - The more elements of a building that are fully designed and engineered, the higher the chance of the owner’s expectations being met.

 There are many types of design drawings.
 If you simply Google “design drawings,” the concepts and purposes for them are quite straightforward.
 So what is all the fuss?
-Well, it starts with money but also relates to the variability of project types, and differences in how people with different levels of experience approach projects.
+Well, it starts with money but also relates to the variability of project types and differences in how people with different levels of experience approach projects.

-The AIA web site offers explanations of types of design services for which an owner can hire an architect.
+The AIA website offers explanations of types of design services for which an owner can hire an architect.
 These include concept planning, schematic design, design development, construction drawings, architect of record, construction administration, and others.
 Fees for design along this spectrum of involvement can generally range from 3% to 12% of the total cost of the owner’s project.

 Should every project for a permanent building have an architect?
 In short, I say yes.
 But does every project need every available service?
-No. There is a range of services that needs to be thoughtfully chosen.
+No. There is a range of services that need to be thoughtfully chosen.

 What if a prospective owner doesn’t see the need for an architect, and is speaking directly to the contractor?
 In that case, the builder should advise of the pros and cons and should provide the necessary professional services in order to add value for the owner.

-Naturally, one needs to be deferential to a prospective client, however this doesn’t mean accepting their decision without discussion.
+Naturally, one needs to be deferential to a prospective client, however, this doesn’t mean accepting their decision without discussion.
 An owner’s decision with regard to design services will have serious ramifications for the builder.
 It is therefore imperative that the builder understand what the design documentation of the project will be.